Here Are The Apps That Support Sign in With Apple - The Mac Observer

 The main benefit to using Sign In with Apple is privacy.
 Apple added options that let you hide your name and real email address, so the app doesn’t get that information.
 If you do opt to hide your email the system uses a relay to forward the emails to your actual email.
 The app just sees an address like lkajsd808.privacyrelay.appleid.com.

-You can find the list of your Sign In with Apple accounts in Settings > Your Name > Password & Security.
+You can find the list of your Sign In with Apple accounts on iOS in Settings > Your Name > Password & Security.
+Once you have an account you can use it on iOS, iPadOS, macOS, and the web.

 Available Apps